Rackham Certificate Program Information

 - Students must complete all work for a certificate within four years of admission to the certificate program.

-- Students must have submitted official final undergraduate transcripts/credentials to Rackham.
+- Students must have submitted official final undergraduate transcripts or credentials to Rackham.